jermspeaks/jermspeaks.github.io/src/content/blog/2023-05-02-website-rewrite.md

 I knew I wanted to use Tailwind in a full project.
 Previously, I've only used it for tiny pet projects.
 I went full in immersion.
 At first, my global styles were being modified by the `base.css` injected styles from Tailwind.
 I put too much effort in trying to modify them when I realized, "I started from a base project, and I don't need these base style files".
 That's when I stopped caring about my blog's styling conventions and migrated over to Tailwind's conventions.

-One thing that confused my initially was using Tailwind's

 Sometimes, it's hard to break hard habits.
 The mantra of "Convention over configuration", as heralded by Ruby on Rails", was echoing in the back of my mind.
 While I am not fully migrated over to Tailwind yet, I plan to.

 ### Conclusion